-And that’s why we’ve created this list of the best NAS devices that we have personally tested and/or reviewed in-house at TechRadar.
-You can be confident that every device listed here will not only be worth the money, but also perform in exactly the way you need them to.
+That’s why we took the time to create a list of the best NAS devices that we’ve been lucky enough to get our hands on and test in-house here at TechRadar.
+You can be confident that every device listed here will be worth the money and perform the way it needs to – we tested them ourselves.

 1. WD My Cloud Personal